Management Committee and Members

 Ausführliche Informationen zu Dr. Hauke finden Sie auf der Seite des Lehrstuhls für Sozialpsychologie.

 Academic Director Dr. iur.
 Dr. phil Franz-Rudolf Herber is a lawyer and philologist.
-He is an elected assessor for civil service disciplinary matters at the Bavarian Administrative Court Ansbach.
+He is inter alia member of the German Traffic Court Conference – German Academy for Traffic Science – and member of the German Lawyers’ Association.

 His most important scientific projects are: